getsentry/relay/docs/index.md

 # Introduction

-The Sentry Relay (aka Semaphore) is a work in progress service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.
+The Sentry Relay is a work in progress service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.

 ## Getting started

-The relay server is called "semaphore".
+The Relay server is called `relay`.
 Binaries can be downloaded from the [GitHub releases page](https://github.com/getsentry/semaphore/releases).
 After downloading place the binary somewhere on your `PATH` and make it executable.

 The `config init` command is provided to initialize the initial config.
-The config will be created the folder it's run from in a hidden `.semaphore`
+The config will be created the folder it's run from in a hidden `.relay`
 subdirectory:

-    $ semaphore config init
+    $ relay config init

 The wizard will ask a few questions: